-The client was a sweet, middle-aged woman named Rosemary who was the epitome of childlike innocence.
-The session was really more psychotherapy than Tarot reading, which means she did most of the talking, but that was okay; I was used to it.
+The client was a sweet, middle-aged woman named Rosemary, the epitome of childlike innocence.
+The session was really more therapy hour than Tarot reading, which means she did most of the talking, but that was okay; I was used to it.

 She told me the story of her miserable childhood, how she’d been emotionally and physically abused by her schizophrenic mother and had grown up functionally illiterate, which she still was.

-One day, Rosemary said, she had a vision (she called it “a dream, only that I was awake”) of a glowing book floating in mid-air in front of her, and she saw that it had her name on it.
+One day, Rosemary had a vision ("It was like a dream, only that I was awake”) of a glowing book floating in mid-air in front of her, and she saw that it had her name on it.

-Something told her that she was supposed to write a book of poems about peace and love and war.
-She nearly despaired over this (for her) overwhelming task, but she did it anyway, painstakingly looking words up in a dictionary and putting them together over many months.
+The voice of God told her that she was supposed to write a book of poems about peace and love and war.
+She nearly despaired over this task, which was completely overwhelming for her, but she did it anyway.
+She painstakingly looked words up in a dictionary and put them together over many months.

 She got a chance to read the poems to audiences.
-Once word got around in her hometown, local churches and libraries started inviting her to do readings of her poems.
+Once word got around in her hometown, local churches and libraries started inviting her to do in-person readings.
 At one church, she had a captive audience of over 500 on Christmas Eve 1990.

 “There were so many people starting to cry when I read that poem,” Rosemary said, tears welling up in her eyes.
 “I felt so bad that I made them cry.
 That’s just not right.”

-She looked at me quizzingly as if she wasn’t sure whether I was being serious.
-She said people were suggesting she sell the book, but she didn’t feel that taking money for it was right.
-So whenever someone insisted on giving her money, she’d donate it to the local animal shelter.
+She looked at me quizzingly, as if she wasn’t sure whether I was being serious.
+She said people suggested she should sell the book, but "it didn’t feel right to me to take money for it."
+So whenever someone insisted on giving her money, she donated it to the local animal shelter.

 She began to mail the booklet all across the world, receiving thank-you notes from the Vatican, former Secretary of State Madeleine Albright, the United Nations, former British Prime Minister John Major, and Congressman Jesse Jackson.

-One time, Rosemary had one of her poems translated into Croatian language and sent it to a man at a Balkan refugee camp whose name she had picked out of a newspaper article.
+She even had one of her poems translated into Croatian so she could send it to a man at a Balkan refugee camp whose name she had picked out of a newspaper article.

 She never heard from him, but three years later, she received a letter from a girl in Croatia.
-The girl’s grandfather had died, stated the letter, and his family who browsed through his belongings found Rosemary’s poem that he had kept neatly folded in his wallet, the paper yellowed and worn from frequent handling.
+The girl’s grandfather had died, stated the letter, and when his family went through his belongings, they found Rosemary’s poem that he had kept neatly folded in his wallet, the paper yellowed and creased from frequent handling.

-By now, I was curious about those poems and their powerful impact on people.
-I asked Rosemary if she had one with her, and she agreed to read it to me.
+What a touching story!
+I asked Rosemary if she had one of the poems with her, and she agreed to read it to me.

-The words were simple and childlike, the rhymes didn’t always match perfectly—but there was something so magical about them that I had to hold back the tears.
+The words were simple and childlike, the rhymes didn’t always work perfectly—but there was something so magical about them that I had to hold back tears.

-During our reading, Rosemary did her share of crying too, pacing back and forth as she talked.
-Even though her schizophrenic mother had treated her with great cruelty, she cried for her poor soul “who must have been so confused and desperate to do things like that.”
+During our session, Rosemary did her share of crying too, pacing back and forth as she talked.
+Even though her schizophrenic mother had treated her with great cruelty, Rosemary wept for her poor soul, “who must have been so confused and desperate to do things like that.”
 She wept for the abandoned and abused animals in the world… and she wept for all of mankind.

 And then it happened.
 Suddenly, the figure of this petite, middle-aged woman changed before my eyes, and she started glowing from within.
 (I mean that literally.)
-I could only see a vague feminine shape through the golden glow, that of a woman in a hooded cape like Mother Mary is shown in.
+I could only see a vague feminine outline through the golden glow.
+It looked like a woman in a hooded cape, much like the depictions of Mother Mary.